 - The example capability map belongs to a large enterprise and is meant to be industry agnostic, and generic to frame this discussion.

 - It is a level 1 representation of an enterprise business capability map.

-- The numbering of capabilities is a best practice to group logical set of related capabilities under a common umbrella.
+- The numbering of capabilities is a best practice to group a logical set of related capabilities under a standard umbrella.

 - The capabilities try to follow a lifecycle view of the enterprise, while of course, not all supporting capabilities follow the norm, as many activities are interspersed and intertwined during the natural flow of business.

 - There is an effort to keep the top-level capabilities to about 10.
 This is not a rigid rule, but a best practice.

 One can argue endlessly about the business capability example below in terms of placement of capabilities, the grouping, the number of capabilities at level 1, and of course other missing capabilities.
 The business capability map sample is not meant to be a be-all-end-all – the mother of all business capability maps.

 Now the questions, concerns, comments one may have regarding the business capability mapping example.

 Business Capability Map Example – Rationale and Level Set:

 - Why is “Strategy and Planning” not at level 1?
 It’s a judgment call.
 Strategy and Planning are essential, but we believe they don’t rise to be a level 1 capability.
 In our judgment, Strategy and Planning belong to capability 6 – Business Administration and Operations – as a lower level capability.
 Of course, one can argue whether Business Administration and Operations should are two separate capabilities.
 And another is whether Business Management is a better terminology, rather than Business Administration.
 We will not quibble with any of those comments, and it may depend on the vocabulary, culture, and norms of how an enterprise views these capabilities.